EnalMulla/appGit/README.md

 ## Setup

 ### Renaming the app.
-After cloning the project, the app name is 'TddTemplate'.
+After cloning the project, the app name is 'GpApp'.
 You should rename it by running `./rename_project NewAppName`.

 ### Server Setup